-Despite having numerous high draft picks in the early 2000s, the Detroit Lions were unable to reverse their fortunes as basement dwellers.
-Specifically, the Lions failed with their selections of Joey Harrington (3rd overall pick in 2002), Charles Rogers (2nd overall pick in 2003), and Mike Williams (10th overall pick in 2005).
-As a starting NFL quarterback, Harrington had a pathetic win-loss record of 26-50, but wasn’t a Top 10 Bust (or even an ordinary bust) based on his career totals of approximately 15,000 passing yards and 80 touchdowns.
-Not quite a Top 10 Bust, Williams receives an Honorable Mention after finishing his career with paltry totals of approximately 130 receptions and 1,500 yards from scrimmage.
-Unlike these other Lions, Rogers couldn’t escape the countdown.
-As a former consensus All-American at Michigan State who finished his professional career with fewer than 50 receptions and 500 yards, Rogers deservedly is the #4 NFL Draft Bust.
+Despite having numerous high draft picks in the early 2000s, the Detroit Lions couldn’t reverse their fortunes as basement dwellers.
+Specifically, the Lions failed with their selections of Joey Harrington (#3 pick in 2002), Charles Rogers (#2nd pick in 2003), and Mike Williams (#10 pick in 2005).
+Harrington and Williams underperformed in the NFL, but they both avoided T10B status.
+On the other hand, Rogers didn’t fare so well.
+Once a consensus All-American at Michigan State, Rogers finished his professional career with fewer than 50 receptions and 500 yards.
+As such, he deservedly became the #4 NFL Draft Bust.

 To the extent that a bust can be described as having a bad career, a Top 10 Bust can be described as having a really bad career.
 Whereas most players referenced as all-time NFL busts were really bad, Tony Mandarich is an exception.
 Compared to the roided-out Adonis before the 1989 Draft, the roid-free version of Mandarich was not as strong and not as fast.
 Regardless, he still was good enough to survive in the NFL for six seasons over a ten-year period (i.e. two three-year stints separated by a four-year absence).
 Having played in 86 games (including 63 starts), he hung around long enough to escape being considered a Top 10 Bust.
 However, he still received an Honorable Mention given all of the pre-draft hype and post-draft disappointment surrounding him.
 This post references his career as an introduction to the 3rd criterion used to refine the list of Top 10 NFL Draft Busts.